reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

 [:div {:id "my-id"}]
 ```

-One or more classes can indicated for an element with a `.` and the class-name like this:
+One or more classes can be indicated for an element with a `.` and the class-name like this:

 ```clojure
 [:div.my-class.my-other-class.etc]